thalber/self/writing/index.md

 **You are back, but Ares is different.
 Mother is pristine.
 Aphrodite sings.
 There is nowhere to run from Lance's neat halls, there is nowhere to hide but your digital dreams.**

+It’s about lonely machines, the weight of history, and helping your friends.

 Low sci-fi.
 No humans.

 - [00](rl_00)